2222-09-23

 Emojics is based on what’s becoming an increasingly popular way to express emotion – emoji.
 The service provides a multi-purpose reaction button tool you can use to get user feedback about your product, website, or content on your blog.
 You can also use it in emails.

-Emojics lets you customize the user feedback widget with your own text, and CTA, and you can select from 300+ available emojis.
+Emojics lets you customize the feedback widget with your own text, and CTA, and you can select from 300+ available emojis.
 After a user has clicked an emoji, they can leave their email address, or answer additional questions.

 Rater with Smileys